xjin-splunk/ts-tutorial/README.md

 $ act --artifact-server-path http://localhost:8080/ push
 ```

 If everything goes successfully, you should be able to see outputs in terminal that are similar to that in Github Actions.
-You will also see a folder created by `act` that contains the `json` file we just uploaded (since this is only for testing purpose, you may not want to push this folder and file to your Github repo).
+You will also see a folder with name `http:` created by `act` that contains the `json` file we just uploaded (since this is only for testing purpose, you may not want to push this folder and file to your Github repo).

 # Write Actions with TypeScript